zudup/coinapi-sdk/README.md

  * Objective-C
  * Swift

-If you spot something wrong, feel free to make Pull Request with proposed changes or create an Issue on which we respond as soon as possible.
+Feel free to make Pull Request with proposed changes or create an Issue on which we respond as soon as possible.

 # WebSocket connection example